A Sicily or Sardinia Tour?

 The Impact of the House of Savoy in Sicily

-In a Sicily or Sardinia tour, The House of Savoy comes up as an important player in the islands history.
+In a Sicily or Sardinia tour, the House of Savoy comes up as an important player in the island’s history.

 Their rule in Sicily was too short to leave a lasting mark.
 Sicily remained culturally and administratively tied to its Spanish past, with the Bourbon dynasty later restoring Spanish-style governance.
 Unlike in Sardinia, where Savoy ruled for over a century, Sicilians barely felt Savoy’s influence.

-Even after the Unification of Italy in 1861, Sicilians never considered King Victor Emanuel II to be their representative and the House of Savoy felt more like a foreign conqueror than a leader.
+Even after the Unification of Italy in 1861, Sicilians never considered King Victor Emanuel II to be their representative, and the House of Savoy felt more like a foreign conqueror than a leader.

 At first, many Sicilian elites, liberals, and revolutionaries welcomed Giuseppe Garibaldi and his “Thousand” (I Mille) as liberators.
 That helped Garibaldi’s army, backed by local uprisings, quickly defeat the Bourbon forces.
 Soon after, in October 1860, a rigged referendum was held, officially annexing Sicily to the Kingdom of Italy.

-The general hope was to end the Bourbon rule seen as corrupt and oppressive and to receive funds from the new Kingdom of Italy for economic modernization and investment, as Sicily was still in feudal conditions after centuries spent under the Spanish and Bourbons.
+The general hope was to end the Bourbon rule, seen as corrupt and oppressive, and to receive funds from the new Kingdom of Italy for economic modernization and investment, as Sicily was still in feudal conditions after centuries spent under the Spanish and Bourbons.

-Sadly, disillusionment spread quickly after unification, among peasants and common people who felt betrayed by higher taxes, including a crushing grain tax, worsening poverty.
+Sadly, disillusionment spread quickly after unification, among peasants and common people who felt betrayed by higher taxes, including a crushing grain tax, and worsening poverty.
 Many Sicilians were forced into the Italian army, which they resented, and rather than improving Sicily, the House of Savoy tended to focus on the industrial North, leaving the island underdeveloped.

 This historical background is key to understanding two fundamental elements of modern Italian society, the cultural roots of the Mafia and the emigration from Sicily toward America and later, to northern Italy.